onemaria/uvicorn-redis-client/README.md

 This project uses [Uvicorn](https://www.uvicorn.org/) and [FasAPI](https://fastapi.tiangolo.com/).

 The application is a simple Redis Microservice running using Uvicorn as a web server and FastAPI web framework.
-The microservice connects to a locally run Redis database and supports CRUD operations.
+The microservice connects to a locally runing Redis database and supports CRUD operations.

 Redis is an open source (BSD licensed), in-memory data structure store, used as a database.